helloitsurdvq/DsProject_Imdb/README.md

 **Introduction to Data Science Capstone Project - Group 08**
 ---
 ## Overview
-Movie is a popular form of entertainment and with countless options available of options available on platforms like IMDb, helping users discover films that match their taste has become increasingly valuable.
+Movie is a popular form of entertainment and with countless options available on platforms like IMDb, helping users discover films that match their taste has become increasingly valuable.
 This project focuses on developing a personalized movie recommender system using the movies dataset collected from the IMDb platform.

 ## Project Organization